4801 Westown Parkway

 Long term care insurance can help individuals pay for care that isn’t covered by regular health insurance.
 These policies often cover services regardless of where they occur.
 A long term care policy could reimburse policyholders for care given in an assisted living facility, a nursing home or even in their own home.
 Coverage usually includes services like help with bathing, dressing and assistance with day-to-day tasks.

 Many people sign up for long term care insurance when they’re in their 50s or 60s.
 Long term care can be incredibly expensive, and insurance can mitigate some of those costs.
 Additionally, it’s important to sign up for policies like this before it’s too late.
 Once a person has a need for long term care, they are no longer able to sign up for this type of insurance.
 It’s better to sign up for long term care insurance before you need long term care.
 After a person begins requiring long term care, they can no longer sign up for this type of insurance.

-There are many types of insurance available, and choosing the right policies for you can be overwhelming.
+There are many insurance types available, and choosing the right policies for you can be overwhelming.
 At Compass Financial, we provide guidance for insurance and financial planning in Des Moines.
-Meet with one of our financial planners in Des Moines to discuss your insurance coverage needs.
+Meet with one of our financial planners to discuss your insurance coverage needs.
 Our financial advisors will spend time discussing your unique situation and goals in order to formulate a custom insurance strategy that fits your family and your lifestyle.

-Compass Financial is a financial services company dedicated to offering advice about finding the right plans to protect your future.
-Connect with us and make an appointment today to discuss the balance and benefits of disability income insurance, long term care insurance, life insurance and financial planning.
+Compass Financial is a Des Moines financial services company dedicated to offering advice about finding the right plans to protect your future.
+Connect with us and make an appointment today to discuss the balance and benefits of disability income insurance, long term care insurance, life insurance and financial planning for a better future.